 By Mark Boespflug

-This book provides a systematic treatment of Locke’s theory of probable assent.
-It shows how the theory applies to Locke’s philosophy of science, moral epistemology, and religious epistemology.
-There is a powerful case to be made that the most important dimension of Locke’s philosophy is his theory...
+This book provides a systematic treatment of Locke’s theory of probable assent, and shows how the theory applies to Locke’s philosophy of science, moral epistemology, and religious epistemology.
+There is a powerful case to be made that the most important dimension of Locke’s philosophy is his ...

 By John N. Martin